jplag/JPlag/endtoend-testing/README.md

 This section explains how to create new end-to-end tests in the existing test suite.
 ### Creating The Plagiarism
 Before you add a new language to the end-to-end tests, I would like to point out that the quality of the tests depends dreadfully on the plagiarism techniques you choose, which were explained in section [Steps Towards Plagiarism](#steps-towards-plagiarism).
-If you need more information about the creation of plans for this purpose, you can also read the elaborations that can be found under [References](#references).
+If you need more information about creating plans for this purpose, you can also read the elaborations that can be found under [References](#references).
 The more various changes you apply, the more accurate the end-to-end tests for the language will be.

 In the following, an example is shown, which is in the JavaEndToEnd tests and is used.